On My Radar: Shimmy Ahmed

-The Vapour Max Nike spots directed by Eshan B; I think the culmination of relatable characters in London-centric situations with this supernatural element of your trainers leading you, always ready to go, worked well for the lols.
+The Vapormax Nike spots directed by Ehsan B; I think the culmination of relatable characters in London-centric situations with this supernatural element of your trainers leading you, always ready to go, worked well for the lols.

 What website(s) do you use most regularly and why?

 Wikipedia to get my facts right, and Medium, because I like reading and learning new things and hearing a range of opinions on different subjects.

 What’s the most recent piece of tech that you’ve bought and why?

 A CBD vape pen; it doesn’t write so well but works to helps to minimise the anxiety brought on by my overthinking.